St. Louis Cardinals: Before the Cardinals (1875–1881)

-Professional baseball began in St. Louis with the inception of the Brown Stockings in the National Association (NA) in 1875.
+Professional baseball began in St. Louis with the Brown Stockings of the National Association (NA) in 1875.
 The NA folded following that season, and the next season, St. Louis joined the National League as a charter member, finishing in third place at 45–19.
 George Bradley hurled the first no-hitter in Major League history.
 The NL expelled St. Louis from the league after 1877 due to a game-fixing scandal and the team went bankrupt.
 Without a league, they continued play as a semi-professional barnstorming team through 1881.

-The magnitudes of the reorganizations, following the 1877 and 1881 seasons, are such that the 1875–1877 and 1878–1881 Brown Stockings teams are not generally considered to share continuity as a franchise with the current St. Louis Cardinals.
+The magnitudes of the reorganizations following the 1877 and 1881 seasons are such that most historians do not count the 1875–1877 and 1878–1881 Brown Stockings teams as part of the current Cardinals' legacy.